ericyd/salamivg/README.md

 A place to play with SVGs.

+SalamiVG is a creative coding framework for JavaScript with a single render target: SVG.

 ## Why?

 I love [OPENRNDR](https://openrndr.org/) and wanted to see if I could make a generative art framework that ran in an interpretted language.
 I've never been a JVM guy, and even though I like Kotlin, it sounded appealing to me to be able to write generative art in a language I used every day: JavaScript.